-Depending on the production system used, there are different requirements with respect to RCL-testing (see section 2.1b).
-Therefore, it is required to include in your application a description of the production system that is used.
+Information on RCL testing can be waived in case of third generation SIN lentiviral vector production systems (see section 2.1b).
+Therefore, it is required to include in your application a description of the production system.

-For lentiviral systems, a description of the lentiviral system must be supplied (plasmid maps or a description of the components present on the transfer plasmid, packaging plasmid(s) and pseudotyping plasmid and production cell line).
+A description of the lentiviral system must be supplied (plasmid maps or a description of the components present on the transfer plasmid, packaging plasmid(s) and pseudotyping plasmid and production cell line).
 Example: for a description of the vector genome on the transfer plasmid see 2.2a.
 Two packaging plasmids are used, one expressing HIV-1 Rev, one expressing HIV-1 gag/pol.
 The pseudotyping plasmid expresses a VSV-G envelop protein.